 Fiat 500 La Prima Review< Back to blog

-While Fiat’s new electric 500 isn’t yet being mass produced and is expected towards the end of the year, 500 units of the high-spec special edition Fiat 500 La Prima (or “The First”) are available for pre-order.
+While Fiat’s new electric 500 isn’t yet being mass produced and is expected towards the end of the year, 500 units of the high-spec special edition Fiat 500 La Prima (or “The First”) are now available.
 Each comes with a dedicated 1 of 500 plaque, a modern take on the classic 500 design and Level 2 autonomous driving capabilities.

-The La Prima shows that Fiat are making a serious attempt to disrupt the established all-electric small city car market and to rival the likes of Volkswagen’s e-UP and Smart’s ForTwo EQ.
-It’s expected to be priced at around £29,000 and the government’s £3,500 plug-in grant will lower this price to around £25,500.
+The La Prima shows that Fiat is making a serious attempt to disrupt the established all-electric small city car market and to rival the likes of Volkswagen’s e-UP and Smart’s ForTwo EQ.
+If you want to buy a brand-new one then it will cost you around £29,000, although being less than £35,000 means it qualifies for the government’s £2,500 plug-in grant, meaning that you’re more likelt to pay around £26,500.

 The new electric 500 will be wider and longer than previous models and the wheels will be planted further out, meaning the cabin will be more spacious than ever before.